Front Page Detectives

 Article continues below advertisement

-Court documents state that Musbach then tried to have the victim killed so they couldn't testify against him in court.
+Court documents show that Musbach then tried to have the victim killed so they couldn't testify against him in court.
 According to court documents, communicated with the administrator of a murder-for-hire website, which operated on the dark net, multiple times from May 7, 2016, through May 20, 2016.

 Article continues below advertisement